trybrick/cdn/README.md

 - click on the "tree: xxxxxx" up in the upper left, just below the language statistics bar, you'll get the option to "Find or Create Branch" (just type in a new branch name there)
 - add anything you want to it
 - create pull-request to merge into Staging or Production
-- create pull-request to merge into gh-pages
+- create pull-request to merge into master

 ![Hot-Fix](http://i.stack.imgur.com/JMRGs.png)